The GUAPOS project. VI: the chemical inventory of shocked gas: SLIM fits

-Table \ref{tab:Fits_isotopologues_molecules_on_G31_shock} list of the SLIM fits of the isotopologues analyzed towards G31.41 shock that were not used to derive the abundances of the main isotopologues, ordered by increasing molecular mass.
+Table \ref{tab:Poperties_molecules_on_G31_shock} and \ref{tab:Poperties_molecules_on_G31_core} list the SLIM fits of the isotopologs analyzed toward G31.41 shock and core, respectively.
+Table \ref{tab:Fits_isotopologues_molecules_on_G31_shock} lists the SLIM fits of the isotopologs analyzed towards G31.41 shock that were not used to derive the abundances of the main isotopologs.
+The three tables are ordered by increasing molecular mass.